UltimateHackingKeyboard/agent/README.md

 ```
 git clone git@github.com:UltimateHackingKeyboard/agent.git
 cd agent
-npm ci
+npm run install
 npm run build
 npm run electron
 ```

+The `npm run install` script wraps `npm ci --ignore-scripts && npm run postinstall`, allowing us to skip dependency install scripts.
+Agent currently has no dependencies that require post-install steps, so this serves as a workaround until npm 12 ships with Node.js.

 At this point, Agent should be running on your machine.

 ## Install dependencies

 npm workspace installs dependencies in hoisted mode, it is not really suitable for us.
-If you add or update a dependency of a package then navigate to the directory edit the package.json and run `npm install`
+If you add or update a dependency of a package then navigate to the directory edit the package.json and run `npm install --ignore-scripts`

 ## Developing the web application